dxd132630/ddndd.io/QuickRefToTechInterview.md

 - **Sorting**:Arranging data elements of a data structure in a specified order is called sorting.
 - **Merging**:Combining elements of two similar data structures to form a new data structure of the same type, is called merging.

+The data can be organized in various ways depending on the requirements like ease of access, optimized storage and efficient retrieval.
+Data structures can be predominantly categorized as follows :
 ##### Composite data structures:

 1. **Arrays** :